 What is Benzo Addiction Treatment Like?

 - Intensive outpatient programs (IOPs) – Patients still participate in intensive evidence based treatment each day, but are able to return to their homes each evening.
-This is often a transitional step for patients who have completed a residential program.
+This is often a transitional step for patients who have completed a residential program in Mechanicsburg.

 Benefits of Treatment for Benzo Addiction